djeada/Linux-Notes/notes/inodes_and_symlinks.md

 ## The Inode

-Inodes are parts of a filesystem that store information about a file, like who owns it, permissions, size, and when it was last accessed or changed.
-Inodes are saved on disk and help find the data blocks for a file.
+An inode (short for "index node") is a fundamental concept in many filesystems, serving as a data structure that describes a file or a directory.
+Each inode contains crucial metadata about a file, but not the file's actual data.

+### Key Characteristics of Inodes:

+- **Metadata**: An inode stores essential metadata such as the file's owner, permissions, size, timestamps (creation, modification, and last accessed), and pointers to the file's data blocks.

+- **Uniqueness**: Every file or directory has a unique inode number within a given filesystem.
+This number helps the system efficiently manage and locate the file's data.

-To see inodes for files in a folder, use `ls -li`.
-The first column shows the inode number, and the third column shows the hardlink count, or the number of names linked to the same inode.
+- **Inode Number**: To view the inode number and other details of files in a directory, use the `ls -li` command.
+The first column in the output displays the inode number.

 Example: